 3. The Filmmaker/s retain/s all submission and intellectual property rights.

-6. The Filmmaker/s is/are responsible for making sure all submission material are submitted by the submission deadline indicated.
+6. The Filmmaker/s is/are responsible for making sure all submission materials are submitted by the submission deadline indicated.
 If your film does not arrive or is not uploaded by the deadline for which you have registered, you may be required to pay the higher submission fee or withdrawn.

 7. The following concerns submission deadlines and submission fees.
-Note, the deadlines are not the postmark dates, but the dates by which the submission must be in the SFIFF office or registered with FilmFreeWay.
+Note, the deadlines are not the postmark dates, but the dates by which the submission must be in the SFiFF office or registered with FilmFreeway.
 Each submission must be accompanied by the appropriate fee.
 Submission fees are in are U.S. Dollars per submission and is non-refundable.
 These fees may be paid by check, cashier’s check, money order, or by Credit Card (Visa, MasterCard, or American Express) made payable to: Santa Fe Independent Film Festival.
 Cash is not accepted.

-8. If a film received 50% or more of it’s funding from sources outside of the United States, the film can only be submitted as an International Film.
-If a film received 50% or more of it’s funding from sources within the United States, the film can only be submitted as a Domestic Film.
+8. If a film received 50% or more of its funding from sources outside of the United States, the film can only be submitted as an International Film.
+If a film received 50% or more of its funding from sources within the United States, the film can only be submitted as a Domestic Film.

 10. Please test your media prior to submission to make sure they run properly and are not damaged.
 Please keep screener links and passwords up-to-date and notify the SFiFF office promptly with any changes.

-13. Filmmakers are allowed to re-submit a film that was previously submitted provided significant changes were made and all eligibility requirements are met.
+12. Filmmakers are allowed to re-submit a film that was previously submitted provided significant changes were made and all eligibility requirements are met.
 When re-submitting the film, include a brief letter detailing the changes made.

-14. A student submitting a film must provide a photocopy of a current and valid student ID or a letter from his/her school verifying enrollment.
+13. A student submitting a film must provide a photocopy of a current and valid student ID or a letter from his/her school verifying enrollment.

-15. If you would like your materials returned after the festival, please include a self-addressed, stamped envelope.
+14. If you would like your materials returned after the festival, please include a self-addressed, stamped envelope.

-18. All personal contact information is to remain confidential and not to be shared with any third parties.
+17. All personal contact information is to remain confidential and not to be shared with any third parties.

-19. SFIFF reserves the right to use images from films selected in the Festival for marketing purposes.
+18. SFiFF reserves the right to use images from films selected in the Festival for marketing purposes.

-20. All decisions regarding award winners are considered final and incontestable.
+19. All decisions regarding award winners are considered final and incontestable.